Apaezmx/Concorde/README.md

 Optionally you can rebuild the buildsystem using cmake:
 `cmake .`

-.This should generate libconcorde.so which you can use when linking your code.
+.This should generate `src/libconcorde.so` which you can use when linking your code.

 ## Built With